Leverage (finance): Risk

 While leverage magnifies profits when the returns from the asset more than offset the costs of borrowing, leverage may also magnify losses.
 A corporation that borrows too much money might face bankruptcy or default during a business downturn, while a less-leveraged corporation might survive.
-An investor who buys a stock on 50% margin will lose 40% if the stock declines 20%.; also in this case the involved subject might be unable to refund the incurred significant total loss.
+An investor who buys a stock on 50% margin will lose 40% if the stock declines 20%; also in this case the involved subject might be unable to refund the incurred significant total loss.

 Risk may depend on the volatility in value of collateral assets.
 Brokers may demand additional funds when the value of securities held declines.
 Banks may decline to renew mortgages when the value of real estate declines below the debt's principal.
 Even if cash flows and profits are sufficient to maintain the ongoing borrowing costs, loans may be called-in.

 This may happen exactly at a time when there is little market liquidity, i.e. a paucity of buyers, and sales by others are depressing prices.
 It means that as market price falls, leverage goes up in relation to the revised equity value, multiplying losses as prices continue to go down.
 This can lead to rapid ruin, for even if the underlying asset value decline is mild or temporary the debt-financing may be only short-term, and thus due for immediate repayment.
 The risk can be mitigated by negotiating the terms of leverage, by maintaining unused capacity for additional borrowing, and by leveraging only liquid assets which may rapidly be converted to cash.

 There is an implicit assumption in that account, however, which is that the underlying leveraged asset is the same as the unleveraged one.
 If a company borrows money to modernize, add to its product line or expand internationally, the extra trading profit from the additional diversification might more than offset the additional risk from leverage.
 Or if an investor uses a fraction of his or her portfolio to margin stock index futures (high risk) and puts the rest in a low-risk money-market fund, he or she might have the same volatility and expected return as an investor in an unlevered low-risk equity-index fund.
 Or if both long and short positions are held by a pairs-trading stock strategy the matching and off-setting economic leverage may lower overall risk levels.

 So while adding leverage to a given asset always adds risk, it is not the case that a levered company or investment is always riskier than an unlevered one.
 In fact, many highly levered hedge funds have less return volatility than unlevered bond funds, and normally heavily indebted low-risk public utilities are usually less risky stocks than unlevered high-risk technology companies.

-Measuring
+Definitions

-A good deal of confusion arises in discussions among people who use different definitions of leverage.
-The term is used differently in investments and corporate finance, and has multiple definitions in each field.
+The term leverage is used differently in investments and corporate finance, and has multiple definitions in each field.